Instant Pot Tea: 2 Recipes for Perfect Brews

 2. Seal and pressure cook: Secure the lid, set the steam release valve to the “Sealing” position, and select the “Pressure Cook” or “Manual” setting.
 Cooking times typically range from 2 to 5 minutes on high pressure, depending on the tea type and desired strength.

 3. Natural Pressure Release (NPR): This step is paramount.
 After the cooking cycle finishes, allow the pressure to release naturally for 15-30 minutes, or until the float valve drops.
-This slow release is what prevents the water from boiling rapidly and making your tea bitter.
+This slow release prevents the water from boiling rapidly and making your tea bitter.
 A Quick Release (QR) can cause the tea to boil vigorously, leading to an acrid taste and potentially even bursting tea bags.

 4. Strain and sweeten: Once the pressure is fully released, open the lid, remove the tea bags or infuser, and sweeten to your preference.